CanOfSocks/hoshinova-vps-guide/readme.md

 The cpu usage is also limited to 75% so that the system does not get bogged down when hoshinova muxes streams.
 This won't greatly affect the performance of hoshinova with the whole system's limits.
-Remember, this is about getting it done *eventually,* not quickly.
+Remember, this is about getting it done *eventually*, not quickly.

 At this point, you should be able to connect to the server with a wireguard client.
 Once there, enter the IP address of the gateway for